memfault/interrupt/_drafts/best-of-binutils.md

 ```

 We can see a push of 9 registers and a subtraction of 60 bytes from `$sp` which tells us the stack
-consumption for the function is around 96 bytes
+consumption for the function is around 96 bytes.

 > If you are trying to do an in-depth stack uasge analysis you can also use the GCC compiler flag,
 > `-fstack-usage`.
 This will emit `.su` files alongside the `.o` files which contain information of
 > stack utilization for all the functions in the object file.
 Some tools, such as
-> [puncover](https://github.com/memfault/puncover), can also analyze `.su` files to run worst-case
+> [puncover](https://github.com/memfault/puncover), can also analyze `.su` files to determine worst-case
-> stack depth analysis for call chains.
+> stack depth for call chains.

 #### Examining Optimizations